belikebigjohn/belikebigjohn/README.md

 ## 🚀 About Me

--   🔭 I’m currently working on: new Telegram bot, that will make life better
+-   🔭 I’m currently working on: new python project

 -   🌱 I’m currently learning: MicroPython, C++ (for Arduino)

 -   📫 How to reach me: check profile

--   ⚡ Fun fact: 15 yo, from Russia Federation, Surgut.

 ## 🛠️ Tech Stack